That’s all there is to it. Love oneself. And breathe. Easy. Right?

 By finding my center while alone, I am doing the work to regain my confidence and healthy lifestyle.
 For me, that means less, or no, drinking, more exercise, more rest, and more downtime.
 Not too much downtime, because then I feel sad.
 But not busy to be busy.
 And not jumping into “hello” dates until there is a big hit.
 And so far, no hits at all.
 Not even any interesting conversations.
 At least not from Bumble or Tinder.
 Not one.

 I’ve got plenty of things to work on during this period of quiet.
 I have a new place.
 I have a new job.
 I have a new car arriving this week.
 A lot has changed in my life over the last 45 days.
-So much, that I’m not sure I’m going to recognize my life in a week or so.
+So much, so that I’m not sure I’m going to recognize my life in a week or so.
 And, I know that getting my life back in motion is the best thing I can do.
 New car, job, and living quarters.
 Those are significant adjustments.
 Best for me to remain calm and remain focused on my rebuilding.

 It is fun, I think, to at least imagine myself back in the game.
 If the perfect woman walked up and asked for my next available tennis slot, I’d be hard-pressed to say no. Of course, that’s not going to happen.
-What’s going to happen, is I’m going to play on the dating apps and dating sites as a tourist.
+What’s going to happen, is I’m going to play on dating apps and dating sites as a tourist.
 I don’t want to date right now.
 I’m just browsing.
 I’m actually trying to find inspiration.
-What I’m finding is a lot of people who are putting themselves out there with very little effort.
+What I’m finding is a lot of people are putting themselves out there with very little effort.

 If I were to coach some of these women I’d give a few hot tips: